pabasarak/CarND-Path-Planning-Project/README.md

 ## 1)	Driving at 50MPS
 Way points are given to the vehicle such that 50MPS is achieved with a acceleration of 1ms^2.
+If the front car is too close, decelerate.
+The deceleration is inversely proportional to the distance to the car.

           if(too_close)
           	{